jrp244/byu-cs324/contrib/github-repo-mirror/README.md

 description of the assignment is often best viewed with a Web browser.
 The accompanying files can be downloaded directly from the folder, with a Web browser.
-However, in order to more easily download files associated with assignments, keep them up-to-date, and simultaneous version your own code developed for class, we suggest mirroring the class GitHub repository.
+However, in order to more easily download files associated with assignments, keep them up-to-date, and simultaneously version your own code developed for class, we suggest mirroring the class GitHub repository.